 Write a legal note on one of the application prompt choices found below.
-Submit it by March 23rd.
+Submit it by April 23rd.
 Email us if you have any questions on format and how to write a legal note.
 Follow the requirements listed on the Submission Criteria page.
+A possible outline to use is this.

 Fill out the application form below.
 This form will contain a few questions and a section to submit your application legal note in pdf form.